ORDERING YOUR CUSTOMISED GUITAR

 Rosette

 Every handmade rosette is unique.
-My heritage African rosette has a leopard skin central pattern.
-The New Zealand rosette has a Ponga fern insert.
+I recently revised one of my very first rosette patterns which was based on a pattern I had seen on an African Guinea fowl feather.
+The New Zealand rosette has a Ponga fern insert and another has a repeating fern koru design.
 My basic rosette uses inlays of attractive woods matched to the woods used in the guitar.

 Leopard Rosette